BocanOnlineTemplates/LowLevelTemplate/README.md

+# LowLevelTemplate
-# LowLevelTemplate — The Bocan Online C Project Template
+## The Bocan Online C Project Template

 This repository serves as a template for C projects for Bocan Online and Bocan Studio.
-It can be used via git clone, or integrated via the [Bocan Online Developer Toolkit] (https://github.com/BocanOnline/PythonUtilities) or other developer kit that you might use.
+It can be used via git clone, or integrated via the [Bocan Online Developer Toolkit](https://github.com/BocanOnline/PythonUtilities) or other developer kit that you might use.

 ---